The-Nexus-Project/Limitless/.github/ISSUE_TEMPLATE/bug_report.md

 **Remember!
 If you can identify which mod is crashing, please report it on their Issue Tracker instead of this one!**
+(Remove the text above^ before submitting the report!)

 **Describe what happened:**
 A clear and concise description of what happened.